FBDev64/Airlib/docs/NOTES.md

 ## Objective

-The final objective of the library is to have one similar to [OpenFL](https://www.openfl.org/) and [Flixel](https://flixel.org/), that has a Flash-like syntax/API.
+The final objective of the library is to have one similar to [Flixel](https://flixel.org/), that has a Flash-like syntax/API.

+It will display vector graphics (bitmaps), play audio and I/O.

 ## Old

-The old library ([old.c](../src/old.c)) will get some more functionalities (inputs in Unicode,
+The old library ([old.c](../src/old.c)) will get some more functionalities :

+- Unicode
+- Placeholders,prefixes and helper texts
+- Lists

 ## Tasks